ctessierpiart/AdventOfCode-2023/readme.md

     - Need to learn how to read
 - [Day 8](https://github.com/ctessierpiart/AdventOfCode-2023/blob/main/Day08/Solve.py) :
     - Not a nice day, the answer was kind of hidden in the input
+    - Part 1 was easy but I am very sad Python doesn't support reccurence that well